LadnerLab/PepSIRF/doc/module_readme/README_deconv.md

                                         scored by the number of peptides it shares a kmer with.

-  -e [ --enriched ] arg                 File containing the names of enriched
+  -e [ --enriched ] arg                 Name of a directory containing files,
-                                        peptides, one per line.
-Each file in this file should have a corresponding
+                                        or a single file containing the names of enriched peptides, one per line.
+                                        Each file in this file should have a corresponding entry in the file
-                                        entry in the file provided by the --linked option.
+                                        provided by the --linked option.

   --score_filtering                     Include this flag if you want filtering
                                         to be done by the score of each